Personal Finance

 • Monthly: Paid once a month, 12 times a year.

-See also How To Create A Financial Plan For Retirement
+See also How To Create A Financial Plan For High Earners

 Understanding your pay period can help in budgeting and financial planning.